Britain’s New Guard in Hip-Hop Is Ready to Take Over

 Though there may have been bigger names and buzzier bands on the bill at other places during this year’s SXSW, the “British Takeover” showcase featured one of the best curated lineups of the 2018 festival, putting a new sound on the map in the States.
 In previous years, the show has provided a U.S. platform for artists including Stormzy, Section Boyz, Lil Simz, Kano, and Ghetts.
 This year, a mix of genres dubbed by London artist Kojo Funds in the last year as Afro-swing took over, with musicians from around London blending Afro-pop, rap, R&B, dancehall, and grime in one of the most vibrant, high-energy shows of the festival.

 For the third year in a row, the British hip-hop showcase captured the essence of current U.K. hip-hop and R&B culture, from matching pairs of Diadora sneakers and cross-body fanny packs, to contagious Afro-pop and dancehall hooks, mixed with grime influenced raps.
-Here’s a rundown of the most promising artists the night to had offer.
+Here’s a rundown of the most promising artists the night had to offer.

 WSTRN